 - Spices and seasoning.

-- Breadcrumbs: used for binding.
-Either regular or panko breadcrumbs will work.
+- Breadcrumbs: help to bind the mixture.
+Both regular and panko breadcrumbs will work.

 How to prepare the beets

-The best way of preparing the beets for these quinoa beet burgers is to roast them.
-Roasting will intensify their flavour and keep the moisture level down.
+The best way of preparing the beets to make quinoa beetroot burgers is to roast them.
+Roasting will intensify their flavour and keep the moisture level down (this method also worked well in beet potato patties).

-Beetroot is very tough so roasting it briefly softens it a little which makes it easier to grate as well as bind with the other ingredients.
+Beetroot is very tough so roasting softens it a little which makes it easier to grate as well as bind with the other ingredients (see also Polish shredded beets).
 The beetroot will finish cooking as you fry the burgers - only 2 minutes on each side.

 How to prepare the quinoa

-1. While the beets are in the oven boil the quinoa and lentils (separately) in salted water as per packet instructions Set aside in a strainer to remove excess moisture and cool.
+3. Prepare quinoa and lentils: While the beets are in the oven boil the quinoa and lentils (separately) in salted water as per packet instructions.
+Set aside in a strainer to remove excess moisture and cool completely.

-5. In a pan heat up 1 tablespoon of oil and fry the burgers over a medium heat for about 2 minutes on each side until lightly browned.
+7. Cook burgers: Heat 1 tablespoon of oil and cook the burgers over a medium heat for about 2 minutes on each side until lightly browned.
 Add a little more oil after you've turned them over.

 Serving suggestions

-Because these quinoa burgers with beets contain ingredients that need to be precooked it's a good idea to do this ahead.
-This will save you time making the actual burgers.
+Because these quinoa burgers with beets contain ingredients that need to be precooked it's a good idea to do this ahead in order to save time.
 You can prepare the following ingredients in advance:

 - Beets: roast, cool then cover and refrigerate overnight.
-Peel and grate when you are ready to put the burgers together.
+Peel and grate when you are ready to make the recipe.

 - Quinoa: boil, drain thoroughly, cover and refrigerate.